MicrosoftDocs/MIMDocs/MIMDocs/working-with-mfaserver-for-mim.md

 1. Final Step: Add the MIM service account to the "PhoneFactor Admins"
 ![Add a user to an AD group](media/working-with-mfaserver-for-mim/working-with-mfaserver-for-mim_addservicetomfaadmin.PNG)

-## Configuring the MIM Service for Azure MFA Server
+## Configuring the MIM Service for Azure AD Multi-Factor Authentication Server

 ### Step 1: Patch Server to 4.5.202.0